-The Convention on Cybercrime ("Budapest Convention") is regarded as the most complete international standard to date, since it provides a comprehensive and coherent framework on cybercrime and electronic evidence.
-It serves as a guideline for any country developing comprehensive national legislation against Cybercrime and as a framework for international cooperation between State Parties to this treaty.
+The Convention on Cybercrime ("Budapest Convention") is regarded as the most comprehensive and coherent international agreement on cybercrime and electronic evidence to date.
+It serves as a guideline for any country developing domestic legislation on cybercrime and as a framework for international cooperation between State Parties to this treaty.

-The Budapest Convention provides for (i) the criminalisation of conduct - ranging from illegal access, data and systems interference to computer-related fraud and child pornography; (ii) for procedural law tools to make the investigation of cybercrime and the securing of electronic evidence more effective and (iii) for efficient international cooperation.
+The Budapest Convention provides for (i) the criminalisation of conduct - ranging from illegal access, data and systems interference to computer-related fraud and child pornography; (ii) procedural powers to investigate cybercrime and secure electronic evidence in relation to any crime, and (iii) for efficient international cooperation.
 The treaty is open for accession by any country.

 The Convention is supplemented by an Additional Protocol covering the criminalisation of acts of a racist and xenophobic nature committed through computer systems (CETS 189).
 Negotiation of a second Additional Protocol on enhanced international cooperation and access to evidence in the cloud commenced in September 2017.
+The 2nd Additional Protocol is expected to be available in 2021.

-States which participated in the negotiation of the Convention (members of the Council of Europe, Canada, Japan, South Africa and USA) can sign and ratify the treaty.
-Under Article 37 any other State can become a Party by "accession" if the State is prepared to implement this treaty.
+States which participated in the negotiation of the Convention (members of the Council of Europe, and Canada, Japan, South Africa and USA) can sign and ratify the treaty.
+Under Article 37 any other State can become a Party by "accession" if the State is prepared to implement the provisions of this treaty.
 Whether becoming a Party through ratification or accession, the end-result is the same.